Sermon – Sunday of the Myrrh Bearing Women 2021

 Any person, who offers their time, gifts, talents, resources, or just themselves, is a co-worker in Christ’s vineyard.
 In God’s eyes, no ministry of service is too small, too insignificant or unimportant.
 One does not have to be in the limelight, have a good voice, be particularly glamorous, or even be wealthy by any standard of this world; only a desire to share the love of God, the desire and willingness to be of service, a help and support to others, perhaps being there when others are not, a listening ear, a strong shoulder, a good friend.

 It is very necessary that you and I not limit our perception of what it means to be a good steward.
 We cannot allow obligations, urgent and desperate calls for help to be the norm in Christian service.
 Our young people today are becoming more and more conditioned to the notion of providing community service and applying their time in acquiring credit by serving the church.
-While this is not a bad thing, we should not forget that this was not the case in years past.
+While this is not a bad thing, especially since we need persons who are properly trained as leaders in serving, we should not forget that this was not the case in years past.
 Parishes, organizations, ministries of the church were built and founded by volunteers not paid workers.
+Today, however, many of our churches are experiencing growth by those who have found their vocation in the church as lay persons specially trained and educated in their specific fields as an aid to the priest’s pastoral ministry.

 Among the other observations that tell us something about the piety of the men and women who are brought to our attention in today’s lesson is their use of time.
 The Myrrh-bearing women were obviously “morning persons.”
 The church has a great deal to say about being a “morning person.”
 First of all, a person does not have to be early riser to be a “morning person,” although it can help.
 The morning for any Christian is spoken about a great deal by the Church Fathers, as we hear in our prayers, as a time for illumination, thanksgiving and praise.
 My soul awaketh early unto Thee… for Thy precepts are a light…